COVID-19: WE'RE REOPENING SOON

 WHAT YOU NEED TO KNOW ABOUT VISITING US SAFELY

-You need to book a free timed ticket in advance.
-Your contact information will be retained for the purpose of government/NHS track and trace should it be required.
+- You need to book a free timed ticket in advance.
+All visitors' contact information will be retained for the purpose of NHS track and trace purposes.
+This is a legal requirement

-And finally, to make sure you have a safe and enjoyable time, please follow any further instructions given to you by our team.
+- Finally, to make sure you have a safe and enjoyable time, please follow any further instructions given to you by our team

 If you want to use the Library and Archives for research, you will need to book separately.
 You will not need a general admission ticket.
 Find out more here.